 Limited Space for Equipment Shelter Case Study

 Amsted Rail, a global leader in manufacturing railroad car undercarriages, including wheels, axles, bearings, and brake systems, is based in Granite City, Illinois.
 They recently sought to expand their operations but found that space limitations within the plant's existing footprint posed a significant obstacle.
-The solution?
-An external fiberglass equipment shelter designed and built by Shelter Works.
+They solved their dilemma with an external fiberglass equipment shelter designed and built by Shelter Works.

-In a foundry environment, sand washing is a critical process.
+Sand washing is a critical process in a foundry environment.
 The sand used in casting must be meticulously cleaned to remove impurities, ensuring the integrity of the molds and, ultimately, the quality of the final cast products.
 To achieve this, the sand washing process relies on electric motor controls, which manage and power the machinery.
-Properly housing the motor control center protects sensitive equipment from environmental factors and ensures reliable operation.
+Properly housing the motor control center (MCC) protects sensitive equipment from environmental factors and ensures reliable operation.

 Custom Fiberglass Enclosure

-Faced with the need to house these motor controls outside the foundry, Amsted Rail turned to Shelter Works for a custom-built solution.
-The result was a durable, maintenance-free fiberglass equipment shelter measuring 10 ft by 20 ft by 20 ft.
+Amsted Rail needed to house the motor control center outside the main foundry building, so it turned to Shelter Works for a custom-engineered solution.
+The result was a durable, maintenance-free 10 ft by 20 ft by 10 ft fiberglass enclosure that offered the accommodations needed to successfully operate the MCC from an exterior location.

 One of the key features of the shelter is its shoebox-style sloped roof.
 The shelter's placement, within 3 ft of the main building, raised concerns of pooling water between the two structures.
 The shelter's roof was designed with a 5° slope to route rainwater away from the main foundry building.

-The shelter also includes a 12 in by 12 in bulkhead to accommodate conduit runs entering the rear of the shelter.
-These bulkheads provide a secure, organized entry point for all wiring and connections, crucial for maintaining the integrity and safety of the electrical systems inside, without affecting the shelter's 25 year warranty.
+The shelter also includes a 12 in by 12 in bulkhead to accommodate conduit runs from the main foundry building to the motor control center.
+These bulkheads provide a secure, organized entry point for all wiring and connections, crucial for maintaining the integrity and safety of the electrical systems without affecting the shelter's 25 year warranty.

 Durability and Stability

 The shelter's walls and ceiling were constructed with 2-inch foam insulation, providing excellent thermal protection and energy efficiency.
-The additional insulation, combined with a 1-1/2 ton wall air conditioner, ensures the interior environment remains stable, safeguarding the motor controls from temperature fluctuations that could otherwise impact performance.
+The additional insulation and a 1-1/2 ton wall air conditioner maintain a stable operating environment, safeguarding the motor controls from temperature fluctuations that could otherwise impact performance.

 Additionally, the shelter features a fiberglass-reinforced plastic (FRP) encapsulated wood floor covered by durable vinyl tile.
 This flooring solution enhances the shelter's durability and provides a clean, non-slip surface ideal for the industrial environment.
 The shelter is also mounted on a steel base skid, which offers a stable and secure foundation for areas with minimal site prep.